The Brazos River Authority exists to develop, manage and protect the water resources of the Brazos River basin.

 Recreational opportunities - such as boating, swimming and fishing - are abundant.

-The Brazos River Authority was created by the Texas Legislature in 1929 and was the
+The Brazos River Authority was created by the Texas Legislature in 1929 as the

-first state agency in the United States created specifically for the purpose of
+first government entity in the United States created specifically for the purpose of

-BRAs staff of more than 200 develop and distribute water supplies, provide water
+BRA's staff of more than 250 develop and distribute water supplies, provide water

 and wastewater treatment, monitor water quality, and pursue water conservation